gopheracademy/gopheracademy-web/content/advent-2015/composable-pipelines-improvements.md

 }
 ```

-... that we now can use like this (assuming we have already initiated and connected together `proc1` and `proc2`):
+... that we can use like this (assuming we have already initiated and connected `proc1` and `proc2`):

 ```go
 // Add processes to pipeline and run